Academic freedom

 Growing network

 Scholars at Risk was established at the University of Chicago in June 2000 by a number of universities.
-From the start, most institutions were American, but over the last years the most substantial growth has been in Europe.The network has over 500 member institutions in 40 countries.
-UiO has been a member since 2001, and since 2008 some other Norwegian higher education institutions have joined.
-Scholars at Risk and its Norwegian members launched the Norwegian Section of the network in 2011.
-Scholars at Risk - Norway Section organises joint activities in Norway focusing on academic freedom, and is coordinated by the University of Agder.
-There are 19 members of SAR Norway.
+From the start, most institutions were American, but over the last years the most substantial growth has been in Europe.The network has over 650 member institutions in more than 40 countries.
+UiO has been a member since 2001.

 The Scholar Rescue Fund

 UiO is also a partner of the IIE-Scholar Rescue Fund Alliance.
-The Scholar Rescue Fund has contributed with financial support for some of the scholars hosted at UiO, but this is normally arranged in cooperation with the Scholars at Risk network.
+The Scholar Rescue Fund has contributed with financial support for some of the scholars hosted at UiO.

 Institutional contact person